 - Click Play

-- Check results in Console:
+- Check the result in Console:

-- Success: Returns JSON (contains targetId)
+- Success: Returns JSON (including targetId)

-- Failure: HTTP/error messages
+- Failure: HTTP/error message